jakemsnyder/GSA_Twitter_Data/README.md

 The script will save a csv of the data, joining it with the previous data and removing duplicate data.
 My advice is to run the script once a week.
 A .txt will record the time each time the script is run.

 ### Latent Dirichlet Allocation model
-This data was pulled to test out topic analysis algorithm using Twitter data.
+This data was pulled to test out a topic analysis algorithm using Twitter data.
 Credit goes to [this blog post](https://eight2late.wordpress.com/2015/09/29/a-gentle-introduction-to-topic-modeling-using-r/) for showing me how to do this.
 I would recommend grouping documents by date (either week or month) to identify topics from Twitter discussions over time.